Luckily for the giraffe, the shop has a ceiling four meters high

-PARIS: Like a Noah’s Ark frozen in time, all the animals are here; the elephant, the giraffe and all the other creatures of the Animal Kingdom alongside the creepy crawlies of the earth.
+PARIS: Like a Noah’s Ark frozen in time, all the animals are here.
+The elephant, the giraffe and all the other creatures of the Animal Kingdom alongside the creepy crawlies of the earth.
 Shimmering beetles, butterflies of fabulous colours.
-No less than 130 species is stuffed inside the shop everywhere on the polished oak floor.
+No less than 130 species is stuffed inside Deyrolle everywhere on the polished oak floor.
 And, luckily for the giraffe, the shop has a ceiling four meters high.

 This place used to be a luxury hotel, and is now owned by Prince Louis-Albert de Brogle.
-He is commonly referred to as «The garden prince» due to the exclusive garden equipment he sells at the ground floor.
+He is commonly referred to as «The garden prince» due to the exclusive garden equipment for sale.

 For nature-geeks this place is a true treasure, and for everybody else, a unique experience.
 I can only imagine that for children experiencing Paris’s Deyrolle for the first time, there is a mix of utter enchantment and mild terror.
 The largest taxidermist shop in the world, which dates back to 1831, is also a «cabinet de curiousites», a chamber of secrets, both large and small.